cyberbotics/webots-doc/guide/using-the-nao-robot.md

 The Webots installation includes several world files with Nao robots.
 You will find some in this folder: "WEBOTS\_HOME/projects/robots/aldebaran/worlds".

-You can find other NAOqi examples in the "WEBOTS\_HOME/projects/contests/nao\_challenge/2013-2014/worlds" folder.
-The "challenge.wbt" file in this folder is a solution to the NAO Challenge contest (edition 2013-2014).

-In addition to that, Nao robots are also used in the world files of the [Robotstadium](http://www.robotstadium.org) contest.
-These files are located in this folder: "WEBOTS\_HOME/projects/contests/robotstadium/worlds".

 #### nao.wbt

 ![nao_example.png](images/nao_example.png) The "nao.wbt" and "nao\_indoors.wbt" are meant to be used with Choregraphe (see above).